This is a list of common-sense axioms and wisdom that universally apply to CS. It’s the CS-based version of this page.

 Fixing Things

-Hacking and coding is an analytical creative art pursuing vague goals, so failure is a waste of time to take personally.
+Hacking and coding is an analytical creative art pursuing vague goals, so it’s not worth taking failure personally.

 Working